Shop By Category

 Rims themselves are made in a wide variety of different styles to suit all different types of wearers, from more traditional rounded looks to squared-off and semi-rimless styles for those seeking a more modern appearance.
 Try out different frames to find out which suits your face shape best.

-Also called arms, the temples are the parts that actually extend back from the lens rims and are worn over the ears to help support the sunglasses.
+Also called arms, the temples are the parts of the sunglasses that actually extend back from the lens rims and are worn over the ears to help support the sunglasses.
 They are often made from materials such as metal, plastic or wood.
 When opting for sunglasses with wood frames or temples, it’s smart to look for those that have been treated to resist moisture, as water and sweat can cause problems otherwise.

 It’s also important to choose shades with an appropriate temple width for proper comfort.
 If too much space exists between the temples, it can allow for glasses to fit loosely or fall off.
 With insufficient spacing, however, temples are likely to squeeze or pinch, potentially causing discomfort, headaches, etc. It’s always a good idea to try before you buy, or when shopping online, look for detailed measurements to avoid ending up with ill-fitting shades.